CloudBytes-Academy/CloudBytes.dev/README.md

 [![Deploy](https://github.com/CloudBytesDotDev/CloudBytes.dev/actions/workflows/workflow.yml/badge.svg)](https://github.com/CloudBytesDotDev/CloudBytes.dev/actions/workflows/workflow.yml)

 # [CloudBytes](https://cloudbytes.dev)
-Detail guides explaining Cloud ☁☁, Python🐍 and Computer Science💻🧪 concepts , designed for new 🆕 adopters focused on doing.
+CloudBytes☁ is a community that provides detail guides and how-tos🤔 explaining Cloud ☁☁, Python🐍 and Computer Science💻🧪 concepts , designed for new 🆕 adopters focused on making things work.

-But most importantly making your experience of learning easier and fun 🎉🎈😁.
+But most importantly making your experience of learning some complex topics from scratch a bit easier and hopefully more fun 🎉🎈😁.

-## Repository Structure

-The repository has the following structure:

-1. `.devcontainer`: [VSCode Devcontainer](https://code.visualstudio.com/docs/remote/containers) Dockerfile for easy configuration
-2. `.github/workflows`: Contains the script for automated deployment using this custom [action](https://github.com/justgoodin/pelican-build-deploy-anywhere).
-3. `app/content`: Where the content resides
-4. `app/hooks`: Hooks for custom add-ons without the need for a plugin
-5. `design`: Themes for the website.
-The current version is nicknamed `alexis`.

-Additionally, the following files are of importance

-1. `app/pelicanconf.py`: The Pelican 🦢 configuration being used by the website used for local development
-2. `Makefile`: An alternate method to generate website without the need for installation of other tools
-3. `app/publishconf.py`: Configuration for publishing the website used for final website generation
-4. `requirements.txt`: All the python dependencies used
-5. `tasks.py`: Pre-configured build tasks that can be customised as per need
-6. `addons.py`: Hook to run any post-build actions not covered by Pelican plugins, such as sitemap corrections, etc.

-## Contributions
+## Engaging with the community
+You can open a new discussion here on this repository's [Help / Discussion Community Forum](https://github.com/CloudBytesDotDev/CloudBytes.dev/discussions) to ask for help, or even provide suggestions / feedback.

+## Contributing to the project

 You can contribute 🤝🏽to this project in various ways, or simply reuse the repository for learning and building something yourself as outlined below.
 ### 1. Guest Post and Typo corrections

 If you want to post an article yourself , you can add a new file in the 👉🏽 `content/snippet/` folder using the `Add file` inline file editor option.
 Once done, submit a Pull Request (PR).